Overview

 9:30 AM - 3:00 PM

-Join this ultimate food experience in Rome where you'll have the opportunity to shop for delicacies and discover hidden treasures on a "Shopping trip" to a local market before heading back to a relaxed and welcoming home located in the heart of Ancient Rome.
+Join this ultimate food experience in Rome, where you'll have the opportunity to prepare local dishes and or delicacies in a relaxed and welcoming home located in the heart of Ancient Rome.
 Get your hands stuck in and prepare a seasonal menu paired with local wine.

 Day 11